Conservative data-driven finite element framework: Data-driven finite element formulations

 In contrast, the data-driven formulations have a constant diffusivity matrix requiring only a single matrix inversion: $\mathcal{O}(n_{\text{dof}}^{3/2})$.
 However, an iterative process which includes searching for a closest material datapoint for each integration point is performed.
 In our implementation, a nearest-neighbour search is carried out at every integration point using an R-tree \citep{guttman1984r}, yielding a search cost of $\mathcal{O}(n_{\text{int}} \cdot \log n_{\text{mat}})$, where $n_{\text{int}}$ is the number of integration points and $n_{\text{mat}}$ the number of material data points.
 With $N_{\text{DD}}$ iterations, the total complexity is:

 The resulting computational cost difference between the standard and data-driven formulations depends on the size of the problem ($n_{\text{dof}}$ and $n_{\text{int}}$), the size of the material dataset ($n_{\text{mat}}$), and the number of iterations required for convergence ($N_{\text{NR}}$ or $N_{\text{DD}}$).
-Larger problems with more degrees of freedom and integration points might perform faster with the data-driven approach, especially if the material dataset is small, as it avoids the need for multiple matrix inversions.
-On the contrary, small problems with fewer degrees of freedom and integration points will likely perform faster with the standard approach, especially if the material dataset is large.
+Larger problems with more degrees of freedom and integration points might be solved faster with the data-driven approach, as it avoids the need for multiple matrix inversions, see~\citep{eggersmann2021efficient}, especially if the material dataset contains a small number of points.
+On the contrary, smaller problems with fewer degrees of freedom and integration points will likely perform faster with the standard approach, especially if the material dataset is large.

-The bottleneck of the data-driven approach is the search through the material dataset, which can be minimised by using efficient data structures (e.g., R-trees) and search algorithms.
-Additionally, to ensure the minimum number of integration points, the error indicators leading to adaptive refinement strategies, discussed in \autoref{sec:error_estimates}, enabled by the weaker data-driven formulation are advantageous.
+Therefore, the bottleneck of the data-driven approach is the search through the material dataset, which can be minimised by using efficient data structures (e.g., R-trees) and search algorithms.
+Additionally, to ensure the minimum number of integration points for a given accuracy, the error indicators leading to adaptive refinement strategies, which will be discussed in \autoref{sec:error_estimates}, are advantageous.